-one must be in 'organisms and evolution' and no more than two may be transfer credits from another institution.
+Four biology option courses (by advisement), of which at least one one must be in 'organisms and evolution' and at least one must be at the 400 level.
+No more than two biology option courses may be transfer credits from another institution.

+Total major courses 9 course units

+Correlate Courses

-9 course units Total major courses Correlate Courses CHE 201, 202/General Chemistry I, II 2 course units
+CHE 201, 202/General Chemistry I, II 2 course units

+MAT 127/Calculus A 1 course unit

+Total required correlate courses 3 course units